Structured Outputs

 - Use Descriptive Field Names: Choose field names that clearly indicate their purpose

-in Zod for optional fields that can be null - Set Appropriate Types: Use specific types (string, number, boolean) rather than generic ones
+- Set Appropriate Types: Request specific types (string, number, boolean) in your prompts

 - Use Nullish Coalescing: Handle null values gracefully with